tensorflow/community/rfcs/20180726-tf-data-windowing-reducers.md

-1. A <span style="text-decoration:underline;">window</span> transformation is used to combine consecutive elements of the input into a nested dataset (as opposed to a higher dimensional tensor).
+1. A __window__ transformation is used to combine consecutive elements of the input into a nested dataset (as opposed to a higher dimensional tensor).
-1. A map transformation is used to, on a per-component basis, apply a suitable <span style="text-decoration:underline;">reducer</span> which transforms the nested dataset to a batched tensor.
+1. A map transformation is used to, on a per-component basis, apply a suitable __reducer__ which transforms the nested dataset to a batched tensor.

 The underlined transformations do not exist and are the proposed extensions to the tf.data API.